-Bylaws, the Governance Manual, and board meeting agendas and minutes are available for easy access.
+Bylaws, the Governance Manual, and board meeting minutes are available for easy access.

 - We expand our knowledge, deepen our understanding, and strengthen and live our Unitarian Universalist identities.

 - Our hearts are filled with experiences of wonder, awe, and connection to the spirit of life and love.

 - People of all ages, identities, and circumstances are welcomed and connected in our loving community.

 - The Olympia Unitarian Universalist Congregation responds to the needs of a changing congregation and world.

 - Our lives, and those of the larger community, are meaningfully changed through our collaborative work for justice.

 - We advocate for environmental justice and practice care for the Earth.

 Underlying these Ends are the mission statement and values cherished by OUUC as an institution comprised of members and friends: